tgurriet/3laws/docs/sources/getting_started.rst

 .. warning::

   The entire configuration process needs to be completed before starting the Supervisor software.
-If a part of the configuration is missing, the associated tab will be orange in color.
+If a part of the configuration is missing, the associated tab will be :bg_orange:`orange` in color.
 Once the configuration is complete all tabs should be white.

 .. note::